Terrigal

 Terrigal Beach House, Photo provided by Terrigal Beach House

-9. Calm day in the Haven
+9. Chill in the Haven

 10. Embrace the surfie lifestyle